 This course is recommended for experienced undergraduate and graduate students.
 The course focuses on signal processing hardware and implementation.
 Students learn about a variety of hardware platforms, efficient algorithms, implementation aspects, and pitfalls.
 The lab course provides constant supervision and gives students an opportunity to implement signal processing algorithms on an FPGA.

-This course is reserved for guest lecturers and course content changes each semester.
-Information about the instructor and course content for this newest course will be announced during other courses and on the ISP homepage.
+This course is also reserved for guest lecturers, thus course content changes each semester.
+Information about the instructor and course content for the current semester will be announced during other courses and on the ISP homepage.
 The content for previous lectures is available here.